cloudtrust/idp-test-client/README.md

 Simply package with maven: `mvn clean package`.
 The result is an executable jar containing all necessary dependencies.

+## How to dockerize (WIP - First step will be moved to pom.xml)

+To create the image, run the following command after the build: `docker build -t idp-test-client .` To create the container (and run it), run the following command : `docker run -p 7000:7000 idp-test-client`

 ## How to configure

 The configuration uses the following files: a **keystore**, a **fediz configuration file**, a **SAML IDPSSODescriptor